dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 This is the [formplayer directory](https://github.com/dimagi/commcare-hq/tree/master/corehq/apps/cloudcare/static/cloudcare/js/formplayer).

-It contains almost all of the non-form-entry logic in web apps.
+It contains logic for selecting an app, navigating through modules, displaying case lists, and almost everything besides filling out a form.

 This is written using Backbone and Marionette.
 Backbone is an MVC framework for writing SPAs, and Marionette is a library to simplify writing Backbone views.